Hangzhou: Foreign descriptions

 Yuan China was very open to foreign visitors, and several returned west describing Hangzhou—under the names Khinzai, Campsay, etc. (Note: For a discussion of the many sources and variant spellings of the names, see Moule.
 The ultimate Chinese source of these names has been variously given as Jīngshī (京師, "the Capital"); Xingzai, an abbreviated form of Xíngzàisuǒ (行在所, "the Place of Temporary Residence"), which had formerly been a byname for the Song capital from the hope that the court would eventually return north to Kaifeng; and Hangtsei, the Hangzhounese pronunciation of the town's name.)—as one of the foremost cities in the world.

 The Venetian merchant Marco Polo supposedly visited Hangzhou in the late 13th century.
 In his book, he records that the city was "greater than any in the world" and that "the number and wealth of the merchants, and the amount of goods that passed through their hands, was so enormous that no man could form a just estimate thereof".
 Polo's account greatly exaggerates the city's size, although it has been argued that the "hundred miles" of walls would be plausible if Chinese miles were intended instead of Italian ones and that the "12,000 stone bridges" might have been a copyist error born from the city's 12 gates.
+According to the Italian explorer Odoric of Pordenone, Hangzhou was the greatest city in the world.
+It was heavily populated and filled with large family estates.
+Bread, pork, rice, and wine were abundant despite the large population.

 In the 14th century, the Moroccan traveler Ibn Battuta arrived; his later account concurred that al-Khansā was "the biggest city I have ever seen on the face of the earth."
-He visited Hangzhou in 1345 and noted its charm and described how the city sat on a beautiful lake and was surrounded by gentle green hills.
-He was particularly impressed by the large number of well-crafted and well-painted Chinese wooden ships with colored sails and silk awnings in the canals.
+He visited Hangzhou in 1345 and noted its charm and said the city was on West Lake and surrounded by gentle green hills.
+He said there were a large number of well-crafted and well-painted Chinese wooden ships with colored sails and silk awnings in the canals.
 He attended a banquet held by Qurtai, the Yuan Mongol administrator of the city, who according to Ibn Battuta, was fond of the skills of local Chinese conjurers.

 Hangzhou's reputation among Europeans of the time was such that it was the intended destination of Christopher Columbus' first voyage to the Americas in 1492-93.